Stephanos Bibas: Clerks

-Judge Bibas is one of the top judges for “feeding” his clerks to the United States Supreme Court.
-His law clerks have been hired to clerk for seven different Supreme Court Justices (Chief Justice Roberts and Justices Thomas, Alito, Kagan, Gorsuch, Barrett, and Breyer (ret.)).
-Another of his clerks served as a Bristow Fellow in the Office of the Solicitor General.
+Judge Bibas is one of the top judges for “feeding” his clerks to the Supreme Court of the United States.
+His law clerks have been hired to clerk for seven different Justices: Chief Justice John Roberts, Justices Clarence Thomas, Samuel Alito, Elena Kagan, Neil Gorsuch, Amy Coney Barrett and retired Justice Stephen Breyer.
+Another of his clerks served as a Bristow Fellow in the Office of the Solicitor General of the United States.

 Personal life

 Bibas has made some donations to Republicans.
 He was a member of the Federalist Society from 1991 to 2017.
 He has also served as a deacon of the Russian Orthodox Church in Eastern America since 2015.